certik/ffte/readme.txt

             pspeed3d.f  : Speed test program for pzfft3d (MPI version)

 Reference:
-    1. Daisuke Takahashi: A Parallel 3-D FFT Algorithm on Clusters of Vector SMPs, Proc.
-5th International Workshop on Applied Parallel Computing (PARA 2000), Lecture Notes in Computer Science, No. 1947, Springer-Verlag, pp. 316--323, 2001.

-    2. Daisuke Takahashi: A Blocking Algorithm for FFT on Cache-Based Processors, Proc.
+    1. Daisuke Takahashi: A Blocking Algorithm for FFT on Cache-Based Processors, Proc.
 9th International Conference on High Performance Computing and Networking Europe (HPCN Europe 2001), Lecture Notes in Computer Science, No. 2110, Springer-Verlag, pp. 551--554, 2001.

-    3. Daisuke Takahashi: A Blocking Algorithm for Parallel 1-D FFT on Shared-Memory Parallel Computers, Proc.
-6th International Conference on Applied Parallel Computing (PARA 2002), Lecture Notes in Computer Science, Springer-Verlag, (to appear).
+    2. Daisuke Takahashi: A Blocking Algorithm for Parallel 1-D FFT on Shared-Memory Parallel Computers, Proc.
+6th International Conference on Applied Parallel Computing (PARA 2002), Lecture Notes in Computer Science, No. 2367, Springer-Verlag, pp. 380--389, 2002.

+    3. Daisuke Takahashi: Efficient implementation of parallel three-dimensional FFT on clusters of PCs, Computer Physics Communications, Vol. 152, pp. 144--150, 2003.

 Copyright:
-    Copyright(C) 2000-2002 Daisuke Takahashi
+    Copyright(C) 2000-2003 Daisuke Takahashi
     Institute of Information Sciences and Electronics,
     University of Tsukuba
-    1-1-1 Tennodai, Tsukuba-shi, Ibaraki 305-8573, Japan
+    1-1-1 Tennodai, Tsukuba, Ibaraki 305-8573, Japan
     e-mail: daisuke@is.tsukuba.ac.jp
     You may use, copy, modify this code for any purpose and without fee.